howtographql/howtographql/content/frontend/react-apollo/0-introduction.md

 ### Overview

-In the previous tutorials, you learned about major concepts and benefits of GraphQL.
-Now is the time to get your hands dirty and start out with an actual project!
+In the previous tutorials, we covered the major concepts and benefits of GraphQL.
+Now is the time to get our hands dirty and start out with an actual project!

-You're going to build a simple clone of [Hackernews](https://news.ycombinator.com/).
+We're going to build a simple clone of [Hackernews](https://news.ycombinator.com/).
 Here's a list of the features the app will have:

 - Display a list of links
 - Search the list of links
-- Users can authenticate
+- Handle user authentication
-- Authenticated users can create new links
+- Allow authenticated users to create new links
-- Authenticated users can upvote links (one vote per link and user)
+- Allow authenticated users to upvote links (one vote per link and user)
 - Realtime updates when other users upvote a link or create a new one

-In this track, you'll use the following technologies for building the app:
+In this track, we'll use the following technologies for building the app:

 - Frontend:
   - [React](https://facebook.github.io/react/): Library for building user interfaces
   - [Apollo Client 3.2](https://github.com/apollographql/apollo-client): Production-ready, caching GraphQL client
 - Backend:
-  - [`Apollo Server 2.18`](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server): Fully-featured GraphQL Server with focus on easy setup, performance and great developer experience
+  - [Apollo Server 2.18](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server): Fully-featured GraphQL Server with focus on easy setup, performance and great developer experience
   - [Prisma](https://www.prisma.io/): Open-source database toolkit that makes it simple to work with relational databases

-You'll create the React project with [`create-react-app`](https://github.com/facebook/create-react-app), a popular command-line tool that gives you a blank project with all required build configuration already setup.
+We'll create the React project with [`create-react-app`](https://github.com/facebook/create-react-app), a popular command-line tool that gives us a blank project with all required build configuration already setup.

 ### Why a GraphQL Client?

-In the [Clients](/advanced/0-clients/) section in the GraphQL part, we already covered the responsibilities of a GraphQL client on a higher level, now it's time to get more concrete.
+In the [Clients](/advanced/0-clients/) section in the GraphQL part, we already covered the responsibilities of a GraphQL client on a higher level.
+It's now time to get more concrete.

-In short, you should use a GraphQL client for tasks that are repetitive and agnostic to the app you're building.
+In short, we should use a GraphQL client for tasks that are repetitive and agnostic to the app we're building.
 For example, being able to send queries and mutations without having to worry about lower-level networking details or maintaining a local cache.
-This is functionality you'll want in any frontend application that's talking to a GraphQL server.
-Why build these features yourself when you can use one of the amazing GraphQL clients out there?
+This is functionality we'll want in any frontend application that's talking to a GraphQL server.
+Why build these features yourself when we can use one of the amazing GraphQL clients out there?

-There are several GraphQL client libraries available that all give you varying degrees of control over ongoing GraphQL operations and come with different benefits and drawbacks.
-For very simple use cases (such as writing scripts), [`graphql-request`](https://github.com/prisma-labs/graphql-request) might already be enough for your needs.
-Libraries like it are thin layers around sending HTTP requests to your GraphQL API.
+There are several GraphQL client libraries available that all give us varying degrees of control over ongoing GraphQL operations and come with different benefits and drawbacks.
+For very simple use cases (such as writing scripts), [`graphql-request`](https://github.com/prisma-labs/graphql-request) might already be enough for our needs.
+Libraries like it are thin layers around sending HTTP requests to our GraphQL API.

 Chances are that you're writing a somewhat larger application where you want to benefit from caching, optimistic UI updates and other handy features.
 In these cases you'll likely want to use a full GraphQL client that handles the lifecycle of all your GraphQL operations.
 You have the choice between [Apollo Client](https://github.com/apollographql/apollo-client), [Relay](https://facebook.github.io/relay/), and [urql](https://github.com/FormidableLabs/urql).